Realtime Data-Efficient Portrait Stylization Based On Geometric Alignment: Method

 \subsection{Full model}

-We adopt a cycle-consistency framework for the portrait stylization method.
+We adopt a cycle-consistency framework to constrain the appearance change during the portrait stylization.
 To avoid the sub-optimal results caused by large geometric gaps between two domains, we only apply cycle-consistency loss on the geometric invariant branch, where the image triplets involved in calculating cycle-consistency loss have identical landmarks.
-Different from previous methods that directly minimize the L1 loss on images, we adopt LPIPS loss \cite{zhang2018unreasonable} which accelerates the convergence and improves synthesis quality.
+Different from previous methods that directly minimize the L1 loss on images, we adopt Learned Perceptual Image Patch Similarity (LPIPS) loss \cite{zhang2018unreasonable} which was calculated with a image recognition network pretrained on perceptual patch similarity dataset and helps accelerate the convergence and improves synthesis quality.
 We show the cycle-consistency as below:

 The full model is trained by jointly minimizing the following losses:

 Where $\lambda_1$, $\lambda_2$ and $\lambda_3$ represent the weight of each term.